We're super excited to be launching Marten March, a month-long digital festival dedicated to Gloucestershire's newest resident - the pine marten.

-Gloucestershire Wildlife Trust, Forestry England, Forest Research and Vincent Wildlife Trust are collaborating on a project to reintroduce pine martens to the Forest of Dean, with the support of Forest Holidays and the Woodland Trust.
+Gloucestershire Wildlife Trust, Forestry England, Forest Research and Vincent Wildlife Trust are collaborating on a project to reintroduce pine martens to the Forest of Dean and lower Wye Valley, with the support of Forest Holidays and the Woodland Trust.

 In September 2019, 18 pine martens were successfully released into the Forest.
 You can read the project’s position statement by clicking the linkbelow.